IlyaPrusakou/aipf/Design_Document.md

 DECISION PROVIDER - ABAP class contained in agent definition which is using any decision platform(LLM, ML, Condition technique API etc. or combination of them) and produces invocation sequence of tools.

+SHORT MEMORY PROVIDER - ABAP class saving query, input and output messages and final response during one execution run

+LONG MEMORY PROVIDER - ABAP class persists in database table all data during one or more execution runs

+INFO PROVIDER - ABAP class for getting info about agent, tool etc.

 Framework stucture
 1 ZPRU_AGENT_FRAMEWORK